IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 * Scroll down to see the *Pipeline leaderboard*.
 The top performing pipeline is in the first rank.

-* The next step is to select the model that gives the best result and view its perfromance.
+* The next step is to select the model that gives the best result and view its performance.
 In this case, Pipeline 4 gave the best result for our experiment.
 You can view the detailed results by clicking the corresponding pipeline name from the leaderboard:

 ![pipeline leaderboard](../.gitbook/assets/images/autoai/autoai-pipeline-leaderboard-topranked.png)